eccenca/documentation.eccenca.com/docs/deploy-and-configure/installation/scenario-local-installation/index.md

 This page describes a docker-compose based orchestration running on your local machine and accessible via browser.

-The code examples in this section assumes that you have POSIX-compliant shell (linux, macOS or WSL for Windows).
+The code examples in this section assume that you have a POSIX-compliant shell (linux, macOS or WSL for Windows).

 ## Requirements